Kilgarvan

-Kilgarvan is a small village in County Kerry, Ireland.
+Kilgarvan is a small village in the south of County Kerry in Ireland.
 It is situated on the banks of the Roughty River which flows into Kenmare Bay.
 The nearest town is Kenmare which is 11 km to the west along the R569 road.
 Killarney is 18 km to the north (but 30 km by road).
 Kilgarvan is part of the civil parish of the same name.

 History

 Kilgarvan is a village in southeast County Kerry near the Cork boundary.
 Kilgarvan was the site of the Battle of Callann in 1261 which reduced Norman power in Ireland for almost 300 years.
 The battle site is located in the townland of Callann (pronounced Collon).

 Nearby the town are the ruins of "Ardtully House".
 This house was built in a castle style by the wealthy landowner Sir Richard John Theodore Orpen (1788-1876), Knight of Ardtully, in 1847.
 It replaced a number of earlier structures, dating as far back as 1215.
 It was associated with a number of families including Carew, McCarthy, Dillon, Babbington and Conway.
 Only ruins remain as it was burned down in 1921 during the Irish War of Independence.
 Directions on how to find the Castle are painted on the wall of a house on Main Street in Kilgarvan.